hallba/MPBE_internship_opportunities/README.md

 # Joint application studentships

 The following studentships need to be applied for by the supervisor and the student together.
+This requires more work than student led applications, and should normally be prepared well in advance.

 ## British society of cell biology studentships